Return to Paradise (1998 film): Production

-Development

 The film was directed by Joseph Ruben, and the screenplay was written by Wesley Strick and Bruce Robinson.
 Propaganda Films, Tetragram and PolyGram Filmed Entertainment produced the feature, which was distributed by the latter in the United States, Universal Pictures in Germany, Warner Bros. in France and 20th Century Fox in Argentina.

-Casting

 Anne Heche, Joaquin Phoenix and Vince Vaughn were cast in the three leading roles of Beth Eastern, Lewis McBride and John "Sheriff" Volgecherev, respectively.
 Vera Farmiga made her feature film debut with this film, in the supporting role of Kerrie.
 Jada Pinkett Smith was cast in the supporting role of M.J.
 Major, and David Conrad was cast in the supporting role of Tony Croft.

-Filming

 Principal photography began in November 1997, in locations including New York City, Philadelphia, Hong Kong, Phuket and Macau.

 Reception

 Box office

 Return to Paradise made $2,465,129 in its opening weekend in the United States (ranking 14th overall at the box office) for a per theater average of $2,554.
 The film's eventual domestic gross of $8,341,087 failed to recoup its $14 million budget.